-As confusing as it might sound, BitcoinIRA is Bitcoin IRA’s flagship service and is what most clients invest their cash into.
+As confusing as it might sound, Bitcoin IRA is Bitcoin IRA’s flagship service and is what most clients invest their cash into.

 As with any standard IRA, cash in the account is tax-deferred until it comes time to draw out at retirement.

-Investors can trade cryptocurrency at any time and should take a more active approach in this type of IRA in order to optimize potential returns.
+Investors can trade cryptocurrency at any time and should take a more active approach in this type of IRA to optimize potential returns.

 Many companies don’t yet support investing in cryptocurrency, and Bitcoin IRA doesn’t have a solo 401K plan as of yet.

 However, it is possible to transfer funds from a 401K to a Bitcoin IRA account if you’re no longer employed at the business associated with the 401K.

 There’s no lockup period for an Earn IRA account, so it’s easy to start or stop at any time.

 Cash investments see a colossal 6% interest rate, where Bitcoin and Ethereum see closer to a 2% interest rate.

 But this plan also requires a minimum monthly contribution of $100 through a linked savings or checking account.

 A Saver IRA sees all the tax benefits of the other plans that Bitcoin IRA offers.

 Bitcoin IRA Review: Is Bitcoin IRA Legit?

-It is still the largest company for alternative assets with over 100,000 users and more than $500 million in transactions.
+It is still the largest company for alternative digital assets with over 100,000 users and more than $500 million in transactions.

 The company protects your investments with a $100 million insurance policy and uses U.S.-based Bitgo Trust as a custodian.